aneasystone/github-trending/README.md

 ## Css

+* 【2022-12-10】[bradtraversy / nodejs-openai-image](https://github.com/bradtraversy/nodejs-openai-image) - Web app that uses Node.js and OpenAI to generate images
+* 【2022-12-10】[microsoft / powercat-creator-kit](https://github.com/microsoft/powercat-creator-kit) - This toolkit helps create well-designed Power App experiences on the web & mobile.
+It contains a component library; PCF controls and other utilities that increase developer productivity.
 * 【2022-12-09】[mutuajoseph / MR-MORINGA](https://github.com/mutuajoseph/MR-MORINGA) - This is a simple todo application that helps a user manage his/her tasks on a daily
 * 【2022-12-09】[boradesanket13 / Blaze](https://github.com/boradesanket13/Blaze) - Weather application with geolocation using OpenWeatherAPI
 * 【2022-12-09】[Sk05062003 / APClubIITP](https://github.com/Sk05062003/APClubIITP) -